 Fat and muscle are entirely different animals and should be handled as such.
 Fat is a sedentary creature hanging around doing nothing except taking up space.
-In fact, pound for pound fat takes up more space than muscle.
+In fact, pound for pound, fat takes up more space than muscle.
 How much?
 Well, the jury is still out.
 Some claim 66%, while a more conservative number lands it at 20%.
 But what’s deceiving is the scale because muscle weighs more than fat.
-But since muscle is more active, even at rest, it’s more efficient at burning calories than fat; anywhere from 30-50 a day.
+But since muscle is more active, even at rest, it’s more efficient at burning calories than fat—anywhere from 30-50 a day.
 All this may sound like a numbers game, but what most people obsess over is the number in that little window on the scale.

-So how do you control the beast?
+So how do we control the beast?

 Everything, including our bodies, work off a budget.
 If your bank account is dwindling and the only thing coming in is bills, you make a risk assessment.
-What bills can you afford to pay and which services do you cancel?
+What bills can you afford to pay, and which services do you cancel?
 You have to pay rent/mortgage and utilities.
 So maybe you give up cable and internet.
 The brain makes the same assessment.
-Glucose is the body’s main fuel source.
+Glucose is the body’s primary fuel source.
 And, like money, if a limited amount is coming in, the brain has to budget accordingly.
 But the body doesn’t store glucose long term.
 It does, however, store glycogen in the muscles that it reconverts to glucose in a pinch.
-After the storehouse is exhausted, it continues breaking down muscle mass to burn as fuel.
+Before it opens the fat closet, it starts breaking down muscle mass to burn as fuel.
 The brain considers muscle expendable and sacrifices it under collateral damage.
-If you were snowed in without fuel to heat your house, how many days would it take before you start breaking up furniture to burn as fuel?
+If you were snowed in without fuel to heat your house, how many days would it take before you started breaking up the furniture to burn as fuel?

 Don’t sacrifice muscle at the expense of weight loss; it’s too valuable.
 Instead, use it as a fat burner.